 Donate art supplies to a school

-If it's within your means, your local school system likely has an art program that could use your help.
-Consider donating unused office supplies, and other things around your home, that could be useful to the students in your local art program.
+If it's within your means, your local school system may have an art program that could use your help.
+Consider donating unused office supplies or other things around your home as "found art" that students might want to explore for projects.

 Paint a picture or write a poem